bnomei/kirby3-robots-txt/README.md

 ## Staging Server?
 Debug Mode = Disallow all

-When you set the global Kirby `debug` config to `true` the plugin will disallow all indexing for all user-agents.
-This is especially useful on a staging server but you could consider xml-sitemap and rss-feed among other things as well.
+Setting the global Kirby `debug` configuration to `true` will prevent all indexing for every user agent.
+This is particularly useful on staging servers, but you may also want to consider it for XML sitemaps and RSS feeds, among other things.

-> ⚠️⚠️⚠️ THIS MEANS IF YOU HAVE KIRBY'S DEBUG MODE ENABLED IN PRODUCTION ALL SEARCH ENGINES WILL BE BLOCKED FROM INDEXING YOUR SITE!
+> [!WARNING]
+> This means if you have Kirby's debug mode enabled in production, all search engines will be blocked from indexing your site!

 ## Adding Sitemap Link to Robots.txt

-This plugin will add the sitemap link **automatically** to the `robots.txt` file for most available SEO plugins.
-You can skip setting the `bnomei.robots-txt.sitemap` config value to `sitemap.xml` in that case.
+This plugin will add the sitemap link **automatically** to the virtual `robots.txt` file for most available SEO plugins.
+In that case, you can skip setting the `bnomei.robots-txt.sitemap` config value to `sitemap.xml`.

 ## Setup

 The plugin generates automatic defaults for the starterkit.
 You do not have to enter them in the config file.
-But if you would it would look like this.
+But if you would, it would look like this.

 **defaults for starterkit**
 ```php